VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ### A source does not appear in an available source list

-If an `SBM_` character is already assigned as a spell book, it may be excluded from normal available class or character source lists.
+If an `SBM_` character is already assigned as a spell book, it is excluded from normal available class or character source lists.
 Remove it as a spell book first if you want to reuse it as a normal shared source.